Universal HealthShare Programs

 Medical Cost Sharing Programs from Universal Health Fellowship

 Universal HealthShare has up to seven different sharing programs to choose from.
-Each program has a unique monthly cost, as well as a specific Non-Shareable Amount (NSA).
-The NSA is the amount that the member must pay each year before medical costs become eligible for sharing.
+Each program has a unique monthly sharing amount, as well as a specific Non-Shareable Amount (NSA).
+The NSA is the amount that the member must pay each year before medical costs become eligible for sharing, with some exceptions as noted in the UHF Guidelines.

 There are a number of exceptions to the member NSA, which include some primary care, urgent care, and specialist care visits.
-Instead, members pay a one-time consultation fee for each visit, similar to a traditional copay.
+Instead, members pay a one-time consultation fee for each eligible visit.
+The office visit charge is shared and members are responsible for any out of pocket charges until the NSA is satisfied.

 UHS SmartShare is designed for members who want to keep their costs even lower.
-This program offers more limited cost sharing, but also has the lowest monthly contribution rate.
-Medical bills are shared with fixed-fee amounts, and have lower annual sharing limits.
+This program offers more limited cost sharing, but also has the lowest monthly sharing amount.
+Eligible Medical bills are shared with fixed-fee amounts, and have lower annual sharing limits.

-Universal HealthShare Statement of Shared Faith and Principles
+Universal HealthShare Statement of Shared Faith and Beliefs

 Universal HealthShare FAQ